Wangstonn/ww_uhd/host/README.md

 Research products, and the framework and API that make them usable to application-level programs.
 The UHD library runs entirely in user-space.

+To try it out, run these commands:
+$ mkdir build/ # Creates a new build directory
+$ cd build/
+$ cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local/lib/uhd-4.5 ../ //Makes sure that uhd libraries can be found
+$ make

 ## Documentation

 For documentation, please refer to the following resources: